home-assistant/home-assistant.io/source/_integrations/huawei_lte.markdown

 Only a subset of the entities provided by the target device by
-default: WAN IP Address, RSRQ, RSRP, RSSI, and SINR LTE signal information sensors, and device tracker entries.
+default: WAN IP Address, RSRQ, RSRP, RSSI, and SINR LTE signal information sensors, mobile data switch, and device tracker entries.
 The rest are added to the entity registry, but disabled by default.

 Support for different categories of information and thus available entities varies by device model and firmware version.